When Should You Resurface (Recover) a Commercial Flat Roof?

-by | Feb 6, 2024 | Flat Roof Management, Flat Roof Restorations
+by | Feb 6, 2024 | Flat Roof Restorations, Planning and Budgeting

-If you are a property manager or owner of a commercial flat-roof building, the decision to resurface, recover, or overlay your roof is crucial for its longevity and performance.
+If you are a property manager or owner of a commercial flat-roof building, the decision about when to resurface, recover, or overlay your roof is crucial for its longevity and performance.
 To determine the optimal timing, you should consider the life cycle of your existing roof membrane.

 Timing